-The Plan calls for the referral of all subdivision, development, and planning applications within the Fringe Area, and in no circumstance will there be a need for joint review and adjudication.
+The Plan calls for the referral of all subdivision, discretionary use developments, and planning applications within the Fringe Area, and in no circumstance will there be a need for joint review and adjudication.
 Therefore, the process of review and adjudication of applications is initiated and undertaken by the affected Municipality.